jntm7/Yumikord/README.md

 ## Step 6:

 Send a message (in all lowercase) in any Discord channel within the Discord server you had invited the bot to.
+This message should be replicated in the terminal in the format `[channel] user: "message"`.

 As this is a local operation, you must keep the terminal instance running to keep the bot working.